 10) German Service is slow

 German servers are not prompt.
 Eating and drinking are done in slow-motion here.
 Its just how it is in Germany.
 99% of the time its not because they know you are a foreigner; you are just imagining that.
 Now you may sit down in a gasthaus and never get service, but that is for a reason.
 You can avoid unpleasantries by waiting to be seated.
 Biergartens are the exception – anything goes in a biergarten.
 But otherwise if you have to take a seat without a server guiding you to one, always-always sit at a table with tablecloth and utensils.
-The table without these is not to be used or its a table reserved for locals; called a Stammtisch (it may have a lamp above it decorated with hunting paraphernalia).
+The table without these is not to be used or its a table reserved for locals.
+That table is called a Stammtisch.
 Sitting at the Stammtisch will brand you as a dumb tourist and the server will not likely serve you.

-Its often the case in restaurants, but especially true in Biergartens, that all tables taken.
+Its often the case in restaurants, but especially true in Biergartens, that all tables are occupied.
 Don’t panic.
-Just find a space that will accommodate your party and kindly ask those sitting are the table if the seats are free. (try to learn how to ask in German, it pays off!)
+Just find a space that will accommodate your party and kindly ask those sitting at the table if the seats are free. (try to learn how to ask in German, it pays off!)
 This can be a great way to meet locals.
 Now your fellow German table-mates may or may not speak with you.
-This is all normal behavior in Germany.
-Don’t fear it.
-Enjoy it.
+This is all normal behavior.